strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

-   Add DOM event handler for specific descriptor and make decorated function a callback.
-Event descriptor need to follow format *eventName [selector]*.
+   Adds DOM event handler (like [.on()](#on-1) from DOM API) for specific descriptor and make decorated function a callback.
+Event descriptor need to follow format *eventName [selector]* - making selector for delegate optional.

    Second argument can be passed to enforce `preventDefault` on event.